International

 xxxxxYet suppose it were true

-does most of the work and creates most of the wealth.
-Then,
+really does most of the work and creates most of the wealth.

-indeed, there would be a new situation in which all individuals
+Then, indeed, there would be a new situation in which all

-would have to have at least some ownership of capital if they
+individuals would have to have at least some ownership of

-still have some difficulty in re-thinking who or what creates
+probably still have some difficulty in re-thinking who or

-the wealth.
-Nevertheless, they could start to consider why
+what creates the wealth.
+Nevertheless, they could start

 xxxxxWealth is created by labour

-of the productive contribution of capital to wealth creation
+the significance of the productive contribution of capital

-and so it becomes a matter of the highest importance that
+to wealth creation and so it becomes a matter of the highest

-everyone should have some ownership of productive capital.
+importance that everyone should have some ownership of productive

-capital narrowly owned, says that it does not matter who owns
+with keeping capital narrowly owned, says that it does not

 xxxxxWhen everybody owns capital,